jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 titlepage-rule-color: "ffffff"
 toc-own-page: true
 header-includes: |
+  \usepackage{listings}
   \RedeclareSectionCommands[
     afterskip=1.25ex plus .1ex
   ]{paragraph,subparagraph}
 bibliography: bibliography.bib
 citation-style: template/ieee.csl
+reference-section-title: References
 numbersections: true
 secnumdepth: 4
 ---

 # Introduction

+All source code for this project can be found on GitHub [@cpa_github;@cpao_github].

-Kubernetes (K8s) is a container orchestration system, which allows sharing compute resources between applications that run on it.
+Kubernetes (K8s) is a container orchestration system, which allows sharing compute resources between applications that run on it [@k8s_main_page].
 K8s uses the abstractions of *pods* and *resources* to represent these compute resources.
 A pod is analogous to a container, while a resource is an application and the pods that the application is running on.

+A key abstraction that K8s is built upon is the concept of *containers*.
+Containers come in a number of forms, with different *container engines* providing different forms of container; which vary slightly but follow the same key principles. *Docker* is one such container engine, and is well supported by K8s - this project extensively uses Docker.

+> A container is a standard unit of software that packages up code and all its
+> dependencies so the application runs quickly and reliably from one computing
+> environment to another.
+A Docker container image is a lightweight, standalone,
+> executable package of software that includes everything needed to run an
+> application: code, runtime, system tools, system libraries and settings.
+> [@docker_container]

+K8s uses containers to provide more or less compute resources for applications - packed up as a pod.
+A pod is a singular or collection of containers, that act as a single service.
+'A Pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers. [@k8s_pod_concept]'

+K8s provides a system for hosting and managing applications in an elastic fashion, with the use of a microservice approach.
+This approach allows a Kubernetes cluster to utilise multiple *nodes*, a node is a physical or virtual machine.
+These nodes are managed by K8s as part of a cluster, with the compute resources they provide shared between applications running on the cluster.
+This approach is elastic and scalable, allowing the resources available to all applications on the cluster to be scaled by adding or removing nodes.

+> A node is a worker machine in Kubernetes, previously known as a minion.
+A node
+> may be a VM or physical machine, depending on the cluster.
+Each node contains
+> the services necessary to run pods and is managed by the master components.
+> [@k8s_node_concept]

+K8s has seen widespread adoption, as figure \ref{k8s_adoption} shows the top 4 most used container orchestration tools are all forms of managed K8s providers.
+This widespread adoption has led to a large community forming around K8s, with a variety of open source libraries, frameworks and toolkits being created to work with K8s.

+![Container Orchestration tool
+choice\label{k8s_adoption}
+[@container_adoption_survey]](assets/intro/kubernetes_adoption.png)

-K8s in its current state allows setting how many pods a resource has, allowing you to set a target amount of pods it should have and K8s will reconcile this and ensure that it reaches that target.
+K8s in its current state allows setting how many pods a resource has, by setting a target amount of pods a resource should have K8s will reconcile the actual number of pods to the target number of pods.
+This reconciliation involves provisioning new pods to scale upwards, or terminating existing pods to scale downwards.
+The reconciliation process will provision pods for a resource if there is capacity and compute resources available to do so on the cluster's nodes.

-K8s provides the *Horizontal Pod Autoscaler* (HPA) which allows automatic scaling of the number of pods a resource has based on metrics that you feed into the HPA.
+K8s provides the *Horizontal Pod Autoscaler* (HPA) which allows automatic scaling of the number of pods a resource has based on metrics that are fed into the HPA.
 Generally these metrics are CPU/memory load of the pod, allowing scaling up if the load gets too much or down if resources are underutilized; but also includes custom metrics defined through the metrics API.
 The HPA takes these